You may wish to see a page with some historical background information first.

 Today East Mebon is surrounded by trees, but when it was built it could be accessed only by boat: because of its high temples and its location in a basin, it represented mythological Mount Mandara which stood at the centre of the Ocean of Milk.

-Elephants at the corners of the terraces and lions at the sides of the steps acted as wardens of the shrine: it is interesting to note that the statues of the elephants are very true to life, while those of the lions are a "literary" representation of the king of the animals.
+Elephants at the corners of the terraces and lions at the sides of the steps acted as wardens of the shrine: it is interesting to note that the statues of the elephants are very true to life, while those of the lions are a "literary" representation of the king of the animals and rather more similar to dogs.

 The lintels (1)